How to Politely Decline a Freelance Project (With 3 Examples)

 If you like the project, but the timeline and budget aren’t working for you, recommend the project to someone else.
 I maintain a growing list of talented freelancers that I can refer clients to in this situation.
 It’s up to them to make the connection, but at least I wasn’t a dead-end for them.
 Recommending another person will prevent you from feeling guilty after declining their project.
 Here’s a sample email you might write:

 Hi <Client Name>,

 Thanks for reaching out to me with this opportunity.
 Unfortunately, I do not have any immediate availability for new work right now.
 In fact, I am completely booked for [time frame].

 While I may not be able to help right now, please keep me in mind for future projects and I’ll keep you in my contacts in case my availability changes.
-For now, you can check out this referrals page for a short list of freelancers I think you can trust with your project.
+If you’d like, I can refer you to a few trusted freelancers that might be able to help on this project.

 If you don’t like the project or think it might be a hassle, don’t recommend it to your friends or fellow freelancers.
 Instead, try recommending resources or do-it-yourself solutions.